Yosef Alon: Black September

+Israeli agents

 The documentary film Who Shot My Father?
-The Story of Joe Alon by Liora Amir Barmatz aired on the first Channel in Israel in April 2011.
+The Story of Joe Alon by Liora Amir Barmatz aired on the First Channel in Israel in April 2011.
 The historian Uri Milstein and Colonel Yakov Agassi presented a theory which said that Alon had been assassinated because he unwillingly learned about the conspiracy theory (the Kissinger plan) for the Yom Kippur War, which involved collusion between the US, Israel, and Egypt and was designed to allow entry for the US into the region as a "savior" (and future power broker) for both Israel and Egypt by stopping the fighting after previously agreed-upon objectives had been achieved.
 Ezer Weizman claimed that "Jo was killed because he knew something he should not know about."
-The film also claimed that Shmuel Gonen had said to Adam Baruch which wrote in his book that he was killed by one of our own because he knew something he should not know about.
-Uri Bar Joseph has rejected the theory and the findings.
+The film also claimed that general Shmuel Gonen had said to journalist Adam Baruch, who wrote in his book that he was killed "by one of our own" because he knew something he should not know about.
+Professor Uri Bar-Joseph has rejected the theory and the findings.